vipular/vipular.github.io/index.md

 - Available [UG projects](stuff/2022_UGPs.md) (June 2022)
 - Job Openings:
   - We are looking for postdocs and senior researchers.
 If interested, send me an email.
-(Sept 2022)
+(Dec 2022)
-  - We are looking for full stack developers to deploy our research outcomes.
+  - We are looking for research associates to work on research and deployment for public use.
 If interested, send me an email.
-(Sept 2022)
+(Dec 2022)

 ## <span style="color: green">Projects:</span>
 ### Ongoing